 Nowadays it seems that artificial intelligence has to offer a solution for everything.
 Those who have not set any steps implementing some form of Artificial Intelligence might get the impression that they are doomed.
 Well, you don’t have anything to worry about.
-Supply chain environments have way more challenges ahead that must be tackled before AI really can help companies move forward.
+Supply chain environments have way more challenges ahead needing to be tackled before AI will really help companies move forward.

 Artificial Intelligence (AI) and machine learning are two buzzwords that everyone likes to use nowadays.
 But what do they actually mean?
 Many companies proudly claim to be working with AI, but in practice they do things that have been around for years and have little to do with new technology.
 We first need to have a good understanding of how AI exactly works.

 AI consists out of three dimensions.
 The first level is relatively simple and we call it the ‘feedback loop’.
 We use data to teach something to a machine and allow it to work more efficiently based on this learning process.
 In many organizations this process is sufficient to speak of AI, but this is no longer so groundbreaking.

 The second, deeper level includes machine learning.
 In this case, the machine learns from its own behavior and consequently gets better.
 A simple example is a computer that we learn to play tic-tac-toe.
 In the beginning you win easily, but the system remembers why it lost and it will never repeat that pattern again.
 After a while, the computer just can’t be beaten anymore.

 The most far-reaching level is deep learning.
 This involves training a machine to think for itself by mimicking the neuronal networks of a human brain.
 For example, if you show a computer enough images of cats, the machine will eventually be able to recognize a cat in any picture.

 Deep learning is still completely unrealistic for most companies.
 It requires a lot of data and it is not always certain whether you have access to all necessary information.
 Moreover, it is not enough to provide a machine with lots of data if you do not define the purpose very precisely.